jcorks/raylib-matte/README.md

 - Functions that return byte arrays and require byte arrays as arguments are represented as MemoryBuffer objects (import(module:"Matte.Core.MemoryBuffer")).
-Inputs will always by called "bytes"
+Inputs will always be called "bytes"

-- Matrix is implemented as an array of Numbers in Matte in OpenGL (column-major) order.
+- Matrix is represented as an array of Numbers in Matte in OpenGL (column-major) order.

 - TraceLog only takes logLevel and text, since built-in string